Scarlet Witch: Publication history

 The Scarlet Witch is a regular character in Uncanny Avengers (2012), beginning with issue #1.
 The 2014 AXIS crossover retconned the character's parentage again, revealing Magneto is not biologically her father, contrary to that relationship's place in the canon for 32 years.
 In 2015, it was revealed in Uncanny Avengers (Vol. 2) #4 that she and Pietro are not mutants but humans who received superhuman genetics due to the experiments of the High Evolutionary.
 In Wanda's case, the High Evolutionary's genetic tampering made her more powerful in magic than she would have been otherwise.
 This plot twist was published while Marvel Studios and 20th Century Fox had a legal dispute over the film rights to the character.
 Fox had a film license for the X-Men, related characters, and most Marvel characters designated as mutants, while Marvel Studios was about to introduce Wanda and Pietro in the 2015 film Avengers: Age of Ultron.

 Under the All-New, All-Different Marvel branding, the character received her own ongoing solo series from late 2015 to 2017, written by James Robinson and illustrated by a rotating team of artists.
 Robinson explained he was influenced by the work of Matt Fraction and David Aja on the Hawkeye title: "... they managed to stay true to the character in the Avengers while also taking it in a fresh direction, so it wasn't just that same Avengers character doing solo things, which I don't think ever really works for any sustained period of time for any of those second-tier characters."
 The 2015 Scarlet Witch series has Wanda investigating supernatural threats with Agatha Harkness at her side.
 During the series, she encounters the evil Declan Dane, the Emerald Warlock, who declares himself Wanda's arch-enemy.
-In issues #3 and #4, a journey through the mystical dimension known as the Witch's Road allows Wanda to meet the spirit of her true mother, a sorceress named Natalya Maximoff who also uses the title "Scarlet Witch."
+In issues #3 and #4, a journey through the mystical dimension known as the Witch's Road allows Wanda to meet the spirit of her true mother, a Romani sorceress named Natalya Maximoff who also uses the title "Scarlet Witch".
 Wanda discovers her adopted parents are actually her biological aunt and uncle, and that her bloodline includes many magic-users who chose to identify with the color scarlet.
 Wanda realizes powerful sorcerers often identify with complex rather than basic or primary colors.
 Now feeling more secure in her identity, Wanda confidently returns to the role of superhero and resumes her association with the Avengers.